Instructional Designer Salary Report [Updated]

 Instructional designers can work as employees, freelancers, or consultants.
 As an employee, you earn a salary.
 As a freelancer or consultant, you typically charge by the project or by the hour.

-According to my own research, 75% of instructional designers are full-time employees, whereas 12.2% are freelancers or contractors.
-12.8% work as both full-time employees and freelancers.
+According to our ID Industry survey, 79.4% of instructional designers are employed by an organization, whereas 10% are freelancers or contractors.
+10.5% work as both full-time employees and freelancers.

 In other words, instructional designers can make money in different ways, but earning a salary is the most common way.